the-road-to-learn-react/the-road-to-react/manuscript/react-modern/inline-handler.md

 );
 ~~~~~~~

-Finally the Item component uses the incoming callback handler as a function in a a new handler.
+Finally, the Item component uses the incoming callback handler as a function in a a new handler.
 In this handler, we will pass the specific item to it.
-Moreover, an additional button element is needed to trigger the actual event:
+Moreover, a button element will be added to trigger the actual event:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~